 In short, this is about as good a phone screen as it's possible to get at the moment and with the giant size of the screen (you're going to need two hands to work a lot of the apps) you could actually have a pretty good movie viewing experience on one of these.

 The S20 Ultra's improved brightness also means improved outdoor visibility.
 This is something that Samsung's handsets have been improving on over the past few years, but the S20 Ultra takes it to another level, giving you sharp contrast on text and images even in the brightest sunlight.

 Is the Samsung Galaxy S20 Ultra any good?

 It's a good phone all right, with some of the best specs we've seen across a number of features.
-The 108MP camera and 8K Video Snap are the headline-grabbers, but the upgraded AMOLED screen and top-notch security features underpin the S20 Ultra's credentials.
+The quad camera system, including a 108MP wide camera, and 8K Video Snap are the headline-grabbers, but the upgraded AMOLED screen and top-notch security features underpin the S20 Ultra's credentials.

 What colours does the Samsung Galaxy S20 Ultra come in?

 The Samsung Galaxy S20 Ultra only comes in three main colours – Cosmic Black, Cosmic Grey, and Cloud White.
 There are a few extra colours but availability depends on your country and region.

 Is the Samsung Galaxy S20 Ultra 5G capable?

 Yes, it is.
 And there are 5G deals available from some of the UK's biggest networks including EE, Three, Vodafone, O2, Sky Mobile, iD Mobile and Tesco Mobile.